-Children will be encouraged to read a book 3 times - once to decipher the words, once to add expression, and again to check comprehension.
+Children will be encouraged to read their school reading book book 3 times - once to decipher the words, once to add expression, and again to check comprehension.

 What book should we use?
 While we do not want to rush children ahead, it is important to keep them moving forward.